Chrystul Kizer, accused of killing her alleged sex trafficker, freed on bail after two years

 Meanwhile, the Chicago Community Bond Fund was working to release protesters who had been arrested during demonstrations in Illinois.
 So many people donated to support their work that the fund was quickly overflowing with more than it needed to bail out protesters.
 Although Kizer is not in Illinois, Grace and others thought her case was where the money should go.

-At 2:02 p.m., Kizer was released.
+At 2:02 p.m., Kizer was released in downtown Kenosha, Wis.
+Her public defenders have previously stated that she would live with her mother in Milwaukee if released.

 Her trial date has not yet been set.
-She is awaiting an appeal to the Wisconsin Supreme Court that will determine if she qualifies for Wisconsin’s affirmative defense law, which would allow to her argue that her crime was a direct result of the trafficking she experienced.
+She is awaiting a decision from an appeals court that will determine if she qualifies for Wisconsin’s affirmative defense law, which would allow to her argue that her crime was a direct result of the trafficking she allegedly experienced.

+Kizer has said that Volar sold her to other men after she met him on Backpage, an online prostitution marketplace shuttered in 2018 for involvement in child sex trafficking.
+Under Wisconsin law, Volar’s abuse of Chrystul alone qualifies as trafficking because she was underage.

+At the time of his death in June 2018, Volar had been under investigation for months.
+Police had arrested him in February on charges of child sexual assault, but released him the same day.
+A raid of his home revealed the video evidence showing that Volar was sexually abusing multiple underage black girls, including one who appeared to be as young as 12.